 Client C establishes a trust and transfers income-generating investment assets into it, including equities and fixed income securities.
 The trust beneficiaries are in the top income-tax brackets in their respective states of residence and do not need the income generated from the trust.
 Therefore, no income is distributed to the trust beneficiaries.
 Because the assets are in a New Hampshire trust administered by Fiduciary Trust of New England as Trustee, the accumulated income is not subject to state income (or state capital gains) tax, thus allowing for even more growth of the trust assets since they are not depleted by state income tax.

 We would be happy to talk with you about Fiduciary Trust of New England and whether establishing a New Hampshire trust or moving your trust to New Hampshire might be right for you.
+If you have any questions or if we can be of assistance, please contact Michael Costa at 603-695-4321 or firstname.lastname@example.org.

 A pdf of the article is available here.